junotaugusto/junotaugusto/README.md

 ## What's Up?
 - 📻 I’m currently working on a brazilian web radio as a journalist.
 Here's the link: https://almalondrina.com.br/
 - 💻 I graduated in Journalism  in 2006.
-Currently, I am studying Software Engineering because I am passionate about technology!
+Currently, I am studying Cyber Security because I am passionate about technology!

 ## Where am i?
 - 📫 reach me at junotpcordeiro@gmail.com